Fayemi S. Johnson, MD

 David R. Scott, MD

-Dr. Scott graduated from the University of Virginia School of Medicine.
-He completed residency training at the University of California at San Diego Medical Center.
+Dr. Scott earned his medical degree from the University of Virginia School of Medicine in 1983.
+He completed an internship at Virginia Mason Hospital in Seattle, followed by residency training in obstetrics and gynecology at the University of California in San Diego.
 Dr. Scott is board-certified by the American Board of Obstetrics and Gynecology.

 Theresa G. Long, NP